velentr/winfo/README.md

 the output as.
 The features and query that are available, along with variables to print in the format string, are specified in the [API documentation](http://www.wunderground.com/weather/api/d/docs?d=data/index).
+Optionally, the profile may contain a download string, to allow multiple profiles to read the same downloaded data.

 To see examples, read the `default.json` included in this repo.